fgonzalezurriola/fgonzalezurriola/README.md

 ![Banner de Francisco González](Banner.png)

 - 📚 Studying Computer Science Engineering at University of Chile.
-- 🔭 Experimenting with Python, React and Go
+- 🔭 Experimenting with React, Node and Go
-- 🌱 Learning the Rust Programming Language
-- 🔨 Currently working with Django, React and Docker!
 - ⚡ Fun fact: My favorites videogames are Minecraft and Age of Empires II!!!

 ## Technologies 💻